Identifying and Recovering Data from NAS QNAP NVR-1012 RAID Arrays: Mechanical and Logical Failures

 To mitigate these issues, it is recommended to regularly defragment the storage media on the NAS device.
 This process rearranges the fragmented data and improves read and write speeds.
 Additionally, maintaining regular backups and implementing RAID or other redundancy mechanisms can help safeguard against potential data loss.

-Although NAS NVR-1012 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS NVR-1012 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view